TamimEhsan/blog/communicate.md

 The system was designed to be used within our friends.
 So the user count is very small.

-The number of user is about 100.
+The number of user is about 1000.
 About 80% of them are active at peak.
 Each user on average sends 10 messages in a minute on average.
-So there will be about 100\*0.8\*10/60 = 14 post request per second.
+So there will be about 1000\*0.8\*10/60 = 140 post request per second.
 A user pools at every 5 second.
 An average user has 2 tabs open.
-So, there will be 100\*0.8\*2\*(60/5)/60 = 32 get requests per second.
-So a total of about 46 requests per second.
+So, there will be 1000\*0.8\*2\*(60/5)/60 = 320 get requests per second.
+So a total of about 460 requests per second.

 The average size of a message is about 100 byte.
 A user sends about 100 message a day.
-So, for 7 days the total size of stored messages would be 7\*100\*100\*100 byte [7 days, 100 users, 100 message, 100 byte] = 7 MB!
+So, for 7 days the total size of stored messages would be 7\*1000\*100\*100 byte [7 days, 1000 users, 100 message, 100 byte] = 70 MB!
 Not that much!

 If you have some knowledge about nodejs server you will know that a nodejs server can easily handle 2000 requests per second.
 So, in practice we could handle about 2000 users easily without any issue.

-For the ftp uploader, as the access is limited we do not need to worry about it too much.
+For the file uploader, as the access is limited we do not need to worry about it too much.

-On average about 30% of the users stream from the content client.
+On average about 20% of the users stream from the content client.
 The average size of a video is 500MB and is about 30 minute long.
-So, 100\*0.3\*500/(30*60) = 8 MBps upload.
-Interestingly, that is the actual speed that recorded from the server!
-And luckily our average internet connection gives us upload speed (from the servers perspective) of about that much.
+So, 1000\*0.2\*500/(30*60) = 55 MBps upload.
+And luckily our average internet connection gives us upload speed (from the servers perspective) of about that much (not always though).

 There are 5 groups of different videos.
 Each group has about 10 videos on average.
 So, 25 GB of storage for the file storage.